 Director of Music and Organist

 Brian Luckner (b.
 1959) was appointed Director of Music and Organist at the Cathedral of Saint Joseph the Workman in July of 1988.
-In addition to his full-time position at the Cathedral, Dr. Luckner is Director of Music and Organist at the Shrine of Our Lady of Guadalupe in La Crosse, and is director of the La Crosse Diocesan Chorale.
-He also serves as an adjunct faculty member at Viterbo University.
+In addition to his full-time position at the Cathedral, he is director of the La Crosse Diocesan Chorale.

 His organ teachers include Roberta Gary, Garth Peacock, Margaret Irwin-Brandon, and Philip Hodel; he studied harpsichord with William Porter and Lisa Crawford.
 Luckner has performed in master classes under David Craighead, Luigi Ferdinando Tagliavini, and Louis Robilliard.
 His choral conducting studies were with Daniel Moe.